 Massachusetts State Police initially reported to WSOC-TV in North Carolina that the episode involved a juvenile, a flight attendant and a cell phone.

-Asked for information on the incident, State Police deferred the AP to the FBI because the episode happened in the air, where the federal agency has jurisdiction.
-An FBI spokesperson declined to comment on the investigation.
-State Police did not respond to a Globe inquiry seeking more information.
+But State Police later deferred to the FBI as the primary investigating agency because the episode happened in the air, where the FBI has jurisdiction.
+An FBI spokesperson said the agency had no comment on Friday.

-“We take this matter very seriously and are fully cooperating with law enforcement in their investigation, as safety and security are our highest priorities,” the airline said.
+“We take this matter very seriously and are fully cooperating with law enforcement in their investigation, as safety and security are our highest priorities,” American Airlines said in a statement.